-MT4280 Cooperative Work Experience

-(4-36 lab hrs/wk)
+MT4280 Cooperative Work Experience 1-9 credits (4-36 lab hrs/wk)

-Gain on-the-job experience in coordinator-approved shop situations that closely parallel field of study.
+This course provides the student with on-the-job experience in coordinator-approved shop situations that closely parallel with the field of study.
+Students work under supervisors and coordinators.
+The seminar arranged by supervisor.